bernardopacini/ReadTheRecipe/source/meat/honeyMustardPorkTenderloin.rst

 #.
 Preheat oven to 400.
 #.
 In a small bowl whisk together dijon mustard, honey, garlic, salt, and pepper.
 #.
 Rub each pork tenderloin with the sauce until thoroughly coated and place in a baking dish.
 #.
-Place in oven, roast until the pork reaches an internal temperature of 145 degrees F, about 20 to 30 minutes.
+Place in oven, roast until the pork reaches an internal temperature of 145 degrees, about 20 to 30 minutes.

 Notes
 -----